Botanical Name: Pueraria lobata.

-Plant Description: Kudzu is deciduous vine with long, thick rhizomes, hairy stems and trefoil leaves .
+Plant Description: Kudzu is a deciduous vine with long, thick rhizomes, hairy stems, and trefoil leaves.
 The purple flowers are fragrant and appear in 25 cm long, erect clusters.
 They are followed by flat, hairy seeds that divide when they are mature.

 Plant Parts Used: It is mostly the dried the tuberous roots that are used in herbal medicine but sometimes the flowers too.
 The roots are harvested from October to April and used fresh for juice or dried for use in decoction and powder.

 After the roots have been dug up they are cleaned and cut into slices with the outer bark peeled off.
 The slices are then dried in the sun or by artificial means.